gururaser/RoleRadar/README.md

 4. Push your branch (`git push origin feature/AmazingFeature`)
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.

 ## 🐛 Troubleshooting

 ### Services not starting